ramottamado/ramottamado.github.io/_posts/2020-06-16-how-to-use-hbase-fuzzyrowfilter-in-spark.md

 }
 ```

-And then we can use it as below:
+And then we can use it like this:

 ```scala
 import org.apache.hadoop.hbase.client.Result